At a glance

 Accelerated and standard earn rates

 The BMO eclipse Visa InfiniteCard wows with some of the highest accelerated earn rates in Canada in an impressive total of four major categories.
 You earn 5 BMO Rewards for every $1 spent on dining (including take-out, delivery and meal subscription services like Hello Fresh), groceries, gas, and transit.
 The accelerated earn rate maxes out at $50,000 in annual purchases per calendar year.
 Once you reach this cap, the earn rate goes down to the regular rate of 1 point per $1 in purchases.

-The American Express Cobalt® Card offers a similarly revved-up reward rate with 5 Membership Rewards points for every $1 spent at eligible eating and drinking establishments.
-You also earn 3 points per dollar on eligible streaming services, 2 points per dollar on travel and transit and 1 point per dollar on everything else.
+The American Express Cobalt® Card offers a similarly revved-up reward rate with 5 Membership Rewards points for every $1 spent at eligible eating and drinking establishments in Canada (spend cap applies).
+You also earn 3 points per dollar on eligible streaming services, 2 points per dollar on ride shares, travel and transit in Canada and 1 point per dollar on everything else.